What You Should Know about Fees

 Mutual funds are bought and sold on either a no load, low load, or deferred sales charge basis.
 Under this model, the advisor earns a commission at the time of sale (between 0 and 5%), and an ongoing commission (0.25 – 1.0%) that depends on the type of fund and the load structure.
 This commission is not paid directly by the client, but indirectly through the management fee that is levied by the fund company yearly (typically 1.0 – 2.5%).
 The fee is deducted from the assets in the fund, thus lowering the returns of the fund.
 Returns are then published and reported after all fees have been charged.

-Under the low load model, the client will have to pay a redemption charge (up to 3.5%) if they sell more than 10% of their units within the first three years of ownership, and under the deferred sales charge model they may have to pay a redemption charge (up to 6%) if they sell more than 10% per year of their holdings within the first six years of ownership.
-These charges decline towards zero after three and six years respectively, and should be taken into consideration when making an investment.
+Under the low load model, the client will have to pay a redemption charge (up to 3.5%) if they sell more than 10% of their units within the first three years of ownership, and under the deferred sales charge model, they may have to pay a redemption charge (up to 6%) if they sell more than 10% per year of their holdings within the first six years of ownership.
+These charges decline towards zero after three and six years respectively and should be taken into consideration when making an investment.
 Note that the advisor is still able to switch client investments at no cost from one fund to another in order to take advantage of changing market conditions.

-Under the no load model (or zero front load), the advisor earns a higher ongoing (yearly) commission recovered from the fund’s management fee, but no commission is paid at the time of purchase or sale.
+Under the no-load model (or zero front load), the advisor earns a higher ongoing (yearly) commission recovered from the fund’s management fee, but no commission is paid at the time of purchase or sale.

 Stocks, bonds and ETFs are bought and sold with a specific commission charged directly to the client at the time the transaction takes place.
 Typically, if a client purchases $4,000 worth of stock in a company and a $100 commission is charged, then $4,100 will be required to make the stock purchase.
-While individual stocks are much more risky to own than a diversified mutual fund, the cost is generally lower to the client because there is no annual management fee charged, just the commission at the time of purchase or sale.
+While individual stocks are much riskier to own than a diversified mutual fund, the cost is generally lower to the client because there is no annual management fee charged, just the commission at the time of purchase or sale.

 Commissions are also charged for transactions of ETFs, which provide much of the same diversity found in mutual funds.
 There are two basic categories of ETFs.
 Most are not actively managed, but designed to replicate the movement of the index upon which they are based, such as the whole Toronto Stock Exchange.
 As such they often have significantly lower annual management fees than mutual funds.
 One can also find actively managed ETFs, which act much more like mutual funds but trade as a security, enabling the client to buy or sell them at any time during the trading day.